stroiman/fspec/Readme.markdown

 The framework is self testing, i.e. the framework is used to test itself.

+## Possible Future Changes ##

+As the FSpec tool is still quite new and haven't really been used in many projects (only a few of my own), there is a risk that the API could change.

+The DSL for building examples and example groups have already undergone a big change, but I'm quite happy with the way it looks now.
+I don't expect any major changes to this, only minor additions, or possibly modifications to how meta data is applied to examples and example groups.

+I'm not currently happy with the matcher API, and I am experimenting with a new API that allows better support for composition, and custom matchers.
+So this could change.

+But you can use any assertion framework, e.g. unqoute, for matchers.

 ## General syntax ##

 Create an assembly containing your specs.
 Place your specs in a module, and